Like it or not, winter is here.

 Ensure each vehicle has a foam brush or non-abrasive snow broom that drivers can use to brush snow away.
-Instruct drivers to allow time to remove snow and ice from their vehicles, and provide them with a simple list of steps:
+Make sure you schedule in time for drivers to remove snow and ice from their vehicles before heading out on their routes.
+You can provide them with a simple list of steps:

 - Remove all snow from the tailpipe to prevent blockage

 - Turn on the front and rear defrosters

 - Start by clearing snow from the top of the vehicle and work your way down, doing the windshield last